 A Dog Kennel Base

 Another way to keep your dog kennel looking good is to have it installed on a level base.
-The best base material is crushed stone, installed at a depth of at least 3-4”.
+The best base material is crushed stone, installed at a depth of at least 3-4” and at least 12" wider than the shed.
 Here are the advantages of a level, crushed stone base: